International Mr. Leather: History

 In 1980, IML introduced the Black and Blue Ball.
 In 1982, Glynn Sudbery served as press coordinator.
 By 1984, attendance had increased from 300 to 1,500.
 The leather pride flag was officially unveiled by its designer Tony DeBlase during IML 11 on May 28, 1989.
 The flag was quickly incorporated into the design of the sash awarded to subsequent contest winners.

 The International Bootblack Competition was added to the IML program in 1993, intended to honor and showcase the hard work performed by bootblacks in the leather community.
 In 1998, the originally mixed-gender competition was spun off into two separate events: International Mr. Bootblack (IMBB), still produced by IML, and International Ms. Bootblack (IMsBB), now produced by International Ms. Leather, the female equivalent of IML held annually since 1987.

 Since 2009, IML proceeds have been placed in a trust to benefit the Leather Archives and Museum (LA&M), the Chicago-based institution dedicated to preserving the history of the leather and fetish subcultures.
 Co-founded by Renslow and DeBlase, LA&M is also the official custodian of IML records and artwork.

 The historic Congress Plaza Hotel has hosted IML guests and festivities every year since 2015, but the contest itself has often been hosted at offsite venues, such as the Auditorium Theatre across the street from the Congress Plaza.
 As a result of the COVID-19 pandemic and the resultant shutdowns and cancellations of large gatherings throughout the world, in-person IML events in 2020 and 2021 were cancelled.
 IML resumed in May 2022.

 In 2025, the gay men's kink-focused hookup site Recon sponsored a pay-per-view live broadcast of the contest, the first time it had ever been officially broadcast live for a wider audience.

 Leather market

 Each IML contest features a market for leather, kink, and LGBT-related vendors and organizations of all kinds.
 The market is open for multiple days and routinely draws thousands of visitors.
-Past and present participants include Chicago Department of Public Health, Folsom Street Events, Howard Brown Health, Mid America Fists In Action, MIR, Nasty Pig, and Recon.
+Past and present participants—many of which co-sponsor IML—include Chicago Department of Public Health, Folsom Street Events, Howard Brown Health, Mid America Fists In Action, MIR, Nasty Pig, and Recon.

 The leather market also hosts bootblacks in partnership with International Mr. Bootblack.